NI5I/Anytone-AT-D878UVII-Plus-Codeplug/README.md

 If there is enough interest, I may start another project to support Mode 7 (US Amateur Radio mode).

+Search for the hotspot frequency of **438.8000** and replace it with the frequncy that you used in your hotspot.
+You will need to search and replace the entries in both the *channels.csv* and *zones.csv* files.

 ## Acknowledgements
-Thanks to the [PNWDigital WA7DMR](https://pnwdigital.net) for their information on the different operational modes of the Anytone HT.

 Thanks to [KC5DJR](https://docs.google.com/spreadsheets/d/1748U_gqH5I_LlhYrRuc8aT72tSeO-dq3/edit?rtpof=true&sd=true#gid=1402313308) for his exhaustive work in documenting the BrandMeister talk groups.
+He has his own codeplugs too.
+If you don't like this one, you may like his.

-Thanks to [K7ABD](https://github.com/K7ABD/anytone-config-builder) for his work in producing the Anytone Config Builder script, without which I would still be making my fourth channel entry into my codeplug.
+Thanks also to [K7ABD](https://github.com/K7ABD/anytone-config-builder) for his work in producing the Anytone Config Builder script, without which I would still be making my fourth channel entry into my codeplug.